foncteur/foncteur.github.io/index.markdown

 ## About me

-My résumé is available [here](CV.pdf) !
+My résumé is available [here](CV.pdf)!
 If you want to discuss any topic, or ask any question, feel free to drop me an email at [firstname].[lastname]@ens-rennes.fr.

 Please keep in mind that this is still a recent website, so please be indulgent about what you will find: it’s still an early work in progress, and the projects I’ve linked are quite old.